 How to Grow as a Leader:

 - Questions – One of the best ways to grow as a leader is to take on a learning posture.
-Ask questions, listen and learn.
+Ask questions, listen, and learn.
 Don’t feel like you have to have all the answers – be a learner.
 Jesus was a master at asking questions.

-- Vision – Your vision for the outcome of your leadership will help your grow as a leader.
-If you are a parent of young children, your vision for your kids to be successful, faithful and well rounded will help you grow to be the kind of parent you need to be.
+- Vision – Your vision for the outcome of your leadership will help you grow as a leader.
+If you are a parent of young children, your vision for your kids to be successful, faithful, and well rounded will help you grow to be the kind of parent you need to be.
 The same is true for any area in which you are leading.
 You will be motivated by a potential outcome – the vision.

 If you consider yourself a leader, you must grow.
-And as you do – everyone wins.
+And as you do, everyone wins.

 OTHER POSTS…